Intellectual Property Policy

 - The appropriate forms of IP protection as required

-- Develop and undertake an appropriate Commercialisation strategy for Institute owned IP.
+- Develop and undertake an appropriate Commercialisation strategy for university owned IP.

 - Negotiate all contracts and agreements relating to the generation, ownership, protection and exploitation of Intellectual Property.

 - Deal with Intellectual Property issues that may arise in the administration of such agreements or contracts.